 This step is asserted to be similar to the HEVC decoding process for generating unavailable reference pictures for pictures first in decoding order within a layer.

+Figure 1 presents an example of a two-layer bitstream, where the independent layer has IRAP pictures more frequently than the enhancement layer.